keithalewis/papers/um.md

 know the position, $\Delta_t$, at time $t$ this determines the trades,
 $\Gamma_t = dV_t/dX_t - \Delta_t$.

-This will not necessarily replicate the derivative security.
-There is still research to be done on how to minimize the risk involved with this.

 In the continuous time case where stocks are modelled by geometric Brownian motion, this becomes classical Black-Scholes/Merton delta hedging where delta is $\Delta$ and gamma is $\Gamma$.
+Under their mathematical assumptions, the hedge perfectly replicates the derivative.

+In the real world, it is not possible to perfectly replicate the derivative security.
+There is still research to be done on how to mangage this risk.

 ## Remarks